stefrabre1/antGenomeFiles/README.md

 # antGenomeFiles
-Various python and bash scripts which organize genomic data extracted using unfiltered VCF (find link!), into a format which can be input into MST_Map (find link!)
+Various python scripts which are used to analyze and organize genomic data.

+The first script: VcfToMst translates data output from [unfiltered VCF](https://vcftools.github.io/index.html), into a format which can be input into [MST_Map](http://www.mstmap.org/) for the creation of linkage maps.

+The second script: scaffoldGapFinder is a diagnostic script which reads the output of MSTMap and highlights large linkage groups and significant gaps between scaffolds.

 # Necessary tools/APIs
-A linux/unix system is required to run these scripts.
-[Singularity](https://docs.sylabs.io/guides/3.0/user-guide/quick_start.html) must also be installed.
+[Python 3](https://www.python.org/download/releases/3.0/) and [Pandas API](https://pandas.pydata.org/pandas-docs/stable/index.html) must be installed to run these scripts.

 # Usage
 TODO:

--create overarching BASH script for numToAlpha, dup,NumToAlpha, transpose, and all BASH commands inbetween said scripts
+-create overarching BASH (idealy pure python) script for numToAlpha, dup,NumToAlpha, transpose, and all BASH commands inbetween said scripts

--get singularity image from Daniela

 -create simple example showing running of script

--create separate file/git for numberParser and it's own readme

 # Contributors
 Lead researcher/data scientist: Daniela Zarate